khulnasoft/integrations-core/riak/README.md

      - url: http://127.0.0.1:8098/stats
    ```

-2. [Restart the Agent][5] to start sending Riak metrics to Datadog.
+2. [Restart the Agent][5] to start sending Riak metrics to Khulnasoft.

 ##### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true